easebuzz/paywitheasebuzz-magento-1.x-lib/README.md

 Steps:

-1. Pest app folder in your magento project
+1. Paste app folder in your magento project
 2. login to admin
 3. Clear all caches
 4. got to System->configuration